rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 #### What is the maximum number of Cloud Block Storage volumes I can attach to a single server instance?

-Depending on your Cloud Server&rsquo;s operating system, you can have up to a maximum of 14 Cloud Block Storage volumes attached to a single server.
+Depending on your Cloud Server's operating system, you can have up to a maximum of 14 Cloud Block Storage volumes attached to a single server.

 #### What is the default maximum capacity of Cloud Block Storage that can be consumed by a single customer account?